DanielMartensson/STM32-Registers-Only/README.md

 * Learn how a typical microcontroller works
 * Accessing the registers creates a much faster operation
-* It's fun to dive into the registers, even the learning curve is quite high
+* It's fun to dive into the registers, even if the learning curve is quite high

 The uploaded projects contains support for